-Year One (2019-2020)
+Year One (2020-2021)

+Children still have time to play and choose their own learning alongside more directed teaching and learning.
 As the year progresses, our classroom environments, daily routines, timetable, and extent of more directed teaching time will evolve to meet the needs of the children and their learning.
-The focus of this being to ensure that all children leave Year 1 with the firm foundations, skills, and knowledge required for Year 2 and future learning.
+The focus of this being to ensure that all children leave Year One with the firm foundations, skills, and knowledge required for Year Two and future learning.

 We look forward to welcoming you and your children to Year One!

 Miss Buckley, Miss Garnsworthy, Mrs Knights and the Year One Team